 In the world of pure Linux/Unix, the most popular editors are the intimidating but powerful Emacs and Vi.
 Devotees have long argued the merits of which is better.
 You'll want a cheat sheet to learn either, but serious users find that Emacs and Vi allow fast, touch-typed editing that's quicker than using a mouse-based desktop application.

-- Emacs (Free.
+(Free.
 Open source.
 Runs on Linux, Mac, Windows and others.)
-(Details about configuring Emacs for Drupal)

-- VIM (Free.
-Open source.
-Linux, Mac, Windows and others.) -- Vim is an advanced text editor based on vi, but more powerful.
+An advanced text editor based on vi, but more powerful.
 The learning curve is reasonably steep and the interface can be confusing at first, but this is soon rewarded with greater editing efficiency.
-(Details about configuring VIM for Drupal and documentation for the Vimrc project.)
+Read more about configuring VIM for Drupal and documentation for the Vimrc project.

 - BBEdit (Commercial.
 Proprietary.
 Mac only.)
 Check out BBEdit Clippings for Drupal 7